armyniemela/pbstory/README.md

 I constructed the pb map in Illustrator so that I could make it into a scrollytelling format.
 I also used ai2html in the jar graphic, which I rebuilt multiple times in Illustrator.
 Now it's scalable for different screens.
 I wish I had taken the time to do D3 (brand names popping from jars) but I did D3 in my other project, [Powernetwork](https://armyniemela.github.io/powernetwork/).

 I took the photos myself in a nearby store and at home, and I processed them in Photoshop.
-I thought the theme "Brat" was fitting here and the color scheme fits my subject.
-Also, while the word “brat” usually evokes feelings of school angst, brat summer is all about accepting your imperfections while embracing the chaos.
-I think this describes my summer - after all, I am back in school, feeling anxious about learning new stuff but at the same time enjoying the state of irresponsibility, far from my usual everyday life.
+I thought the theme "brat" was fitting here and the color scheme fits my subject.
+Also, while the word brat usually evokes feelings of school angst, brat summer is all about accepting your imperfections while embracing the chaos.
+I think this describes my summer - after all, I was back in school, feeling anxious about learning new stuff but at the same time enjoying the state of irresponsibility, far from my usual everyday life.

 ### Website